-Headmistress, Ms Julie Lodrick, was newly appointed this January (2016) and brings with her youth, freshness and real modernity (here she is above centre, in the crowd of celebrating Sixth Formers, and above right).
+Headmistress, Ms Julie Lodrick, was appointed in January 2016 and brought with her freshness and real modernity (here she is above centre, in the crowd of celebrating Sixth Formers, and above right).
 She is the kind of role model you can definitely imagine your girls aspiring to.
 What’s more her background is strongly artistic – she trained as a singer before moving into schools as Head of Music.
 She’s also done a turn as a House Mistress at a previous school, so is experienced in the exceptional pastoral skills that role requires.
 She passionately believes in single-sex education – but is quick to point out this does not have to mean a single-sex upbringing (watch this space for my post on this interesting subject).
 She has a reputation for being kind and approachable while thoroughly efficient.

 There’s a prep school for girls, aged 3 – 11, on the same site, which shares many of the senior school facilities.